Create a webhook automation

 6. Set **Action type** to **Webhooks**.
 Then select the [webhook](#create-a-webhook) to use.

 7. If you configured an access token for the webhook, you can access the token in the `${ACCESS_TOKEN}` [payload variable](#payload-variables).
 If you configured a secret for the webhook, you can access it in the payload by prefixing its name with `$`.
-Your webhook's requirements are determined by the webhook's service.
+The webhook's service determines your webhook's requirements.

 8. Click **Next step**.